nf-core/pathogensurveillance/docs/output.md

 </details>

 Reads are aligned to references as part of the variant calling process used to compare samples with high resolution.
+These read alignments are then filtered for quality and reformatted before being used to call variants.

 ### Prokaryotic gene annotations (Bakta)